One year ago . . .

 Reading news updates on its data pad would have been pointless.
 By the time military news dispatches made it to the civilian channels, they were hopelessly out of date.
 All it could do was keep its three eyes scanning the horizon, waiting for —

 A bright white flare streaked downward near the horizon.
-It looked fantastically far away, but Grdaedor remembered the maxim its clanmates had sent him before they'd died: If it's close enough to see, it's close enough to kill you.
+It looked fantastically far away, but such distances didn't mean you were safe.
+Grdaedor remembered the maxim its clanmates had relayed back home when they were still in military training: If it's close enough to see, it's close enough to kill you.
 Was this the plasma sheath of a kinetic strike?
 An antimatter bomb?
 One of their fighters making a suicidal swan dive into the planet's surface?
 All these thoughts flashed through its head in the brief instant the flare plunged from the sky, before it truly erupted.
 A shaft of blue-white brilliance, moving faster than any lightning bolt, stabbed straight down into Gorla's crust.
 The eye Grdaedor had been pointing at the sight burned out instantly, and the skin facing it flash-fried in the same fleeting moment.
-Through the pain and shock, the Centaurian realized the true nature of what it was seeing, and went utterly dead inside.
+Through the pain and shock, the Centaurian realized the true nature of what it was seeing — and went utterly dead inside.

 The shock and heat waves reached Grdaedor in a matter of seconds, turning it, and everything else in its path, into so much plasma.
 The clanless Centaurian had been close to ground zero.
 It had been one of the lucky ones.